samuelbond/scrapper/README.md

 # scrapper
-A scrapper that scrapes Sainsbury grocery site - Ripe Fruits page and returns a JSON array of all the products on the page
+A scrapper that scrapes Sainsbury's grocery site - Ripe Fruits page and returns a JSON array of all the products on the page

 ## To Install
    Run `pip install https://github.com/samuelbond/scrapper.git `